 Working your muscles harder and more frequently makes them better at using insulin and absorbing glucose.
 And you don’t need long sessions in the gym to achieve this.
 A brisk walk of half an hour every day can cut your risk of getting type 2 diabetes by 30%.[Simple Steps to Preventing Diabetes].Harvard T.H.
 Chan School of Public Health.
 And if your workday consists of long periods sitting at a desk, take mini activity breaks in between – walk up to a colleague instead of sending an email, hold walking meetings, take the stairs in your office building.[Diabetes Risk Factors].American Heart Association.

 Many of us spend our evenings flopped down on the couch with the television on.
 But this might be more harmful than we thought.
 Every couple of hours spent watching TV rather than doing something more active can increase your chance of getting diabetes by 20%.
 Why is this so?
 It could be because the amount of time you spend watching television is linked to your chances of being overweight.
 The fact that we often snack on unhealthy food while we watch TV might also have something to do with it.[Simple Steps to Preventing Diabetes].Harvard T.H.
 Chan School of Public Health.

-Smoking can impact your health adversely in a lot of ways, in addition to increasing your risk for diabetes.
-If you are trying to quit smoking here are a few tips that can help:
+Smoking can impact your health adversely in a lot of ways, adding to your diabetes risk factors.
+If you are trying to quit smoking, here are a few tips that can help:

 |↑1||[Diabetes].World Health Organization.|